sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ## Codec framework changes

-There were substantial internal changes in codec framework because 4.0 requires a handler to create and manage its buffer (see Per-handler buffer section in this document.)
+There were substantial internal changes in the codec framework because 4.0 requires a handler to create and manage its buffer (see Per-handler buffer section in this document.)
 However, the changes from a user's perspective are not very big.

 * Core codec classes are moved to the `io.netty.handler.codec` package.
 * `FrameDecoder` has been renamed to `ByteToMessageDecoder`.
-* `OneToOneEncoder` and `OneToOneDecoder `were replaced with `MessageToMessageEncoder` and `MessageToMessageDecoder`.
+* `OneToOneEncoder` and `OneToOneDecoder` were replaced with `MessageToMessageEncoder` and `MessageToMessageDecoder`.
 * The method signatures of `decode()`, `decodeLast()`, `encode()` were changed slightly to support generics and to remove redundant parameters.

 ### Codec embedder → EmbeddedChannel